patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 # **The Backpropagation Algorithm: Training Multilayer Perceptrons**

-The backpropagation algorithm is the most popular method by which neural networks are trained.
+The back-propagation algorithm is the most popular method by which neural networks are trained.
+The back-propagation can be seen essentially as an implementation of gradient descent.

+Training with the back-propagation proceeds in two phases:
+1 *Forward* phase---in this phase the synaptic weights of the network are fixed and the input signal is propagated through the network on  al yer by layer basis until it reaches the output layer.
+2 *Backward* phase---in this phase, the error signal is produced by comparing the output and a known desired resposen

+...
 I will begin by specifying the parameters of the neural network.
 Recall, as per discussion in the previous section, that feed-forward neural networks on which the backpropagation learning algorithm is deployed consist of layers classified as input, hidden, and output.
 In this configuration, there is only